EddyTheCo/ConectionSettings/README.md

 You can open an issue or request a feature.
 You can open a PR to the `develop` branch and the CI/CD will take care of the rest.
-Make sure to acknowledge your work, and ideas when contributing.
+Acknowledge your work, and ideas when contributing.